StarOfService/carbon/docs/get_started.md

 Here Carbon reads the package metadata from the docker label and exposes basic information about the package:
 - package name
 - package version
-- package variables and default vaues for those variables
+- package variables and default values for those variables

 ### Carbon package installation
 Now let's install the package to a Kubernetes cluster: